 Dublin Discovered Boat Tours

-We start from The Boardwalk, at Bachelors Walk, on the North side of the river, halfway between O’ Connell bridge and the Ha’penny Bridge, in the heart of the city.
-The tour runs between this point, Grattan Street bridge and the Thomas Clarke bridge on the edge of Dublin Port to the east, taking in the old city centre and the more modern Docklands on our cruise
+We start from The Sean O’ Casey Footbridge, on the North side of the river, just opposite the CHQ Building.
+The tour runs between this point, Grattan Street bridge, in the city centre and the Thomas Clarke bridge on the edge of Dublin Port to the east, taking in the old city centre and the more modern Docklands on our cruise

 In the late 20th and early 21st centuries, the docklands area was regenerated as an extension of the business hub of Dublin’s International Financial Services Centre (IFSC).
 By 2008 the area had over 599 enterprises.
 While growth slowed considerably due to the post-2008 Irish economic downturn, since 2014, property values and development activity has made a recovery.